Causes and treatment of yellow watery diarrhea in adults

 • Seafood

 To address or prevent yellow diarrhea, it is advisable to avoid or significantly reduce the consumption of high-fat foods (such as milk, cheese, and creams), legumes (like beans and chickpeas), and tough or leafy greens (such as broccoli, spinach, and radish).
-Refer to a comprehensive list of foods to avoid with diarrhea for a faster recovery from your family doctor.
+Refer to a comprehensive list of foods to avoid diarrhea for a faster recovery from your family doctor.

 9. Celiac disease